Best Nicotine Gum & Lozenges Compared

 Nicorette Gum

-Manufacturer: GlaxoSmithKline (now Haleon) Strengths: 2 mg, 4 mg Flavors: Original, White Ice Mint, Fruit Chill, Cinnamon Surge, Fresh Mint, Spearmint Burst Price: $40–55 for a 160-count box (varies by strength and retailer) Pieces per box: 100, 160, or 200 (depending on package)
+Manufacturer: Haleon (formerly GlaxoSmithKline) Strengths: 2 mg, 4 mg Flavors: Original, White Ice Mint, Fruit Chill, Cinnamon Surge, Fresh Mint, Spearmint Burst Price: $40-55 for a 160-count box (varies by strength and retailer) Pieces per box: 100, 160, or 200 depending on package

-Nicorette is the gold standard brand name and the product most people think of when they hear “nicotine gum.”
-It has the widest flavor selection and the most retail availability.
+Nicorette is the gold-standard brand name in nicotine gum.
+It has the widest flavor selection and the most retail availability of any NRT gum on the market.

 Pros: